-To make it easier, Artisan’s Asylum and Maker Media have teamed up with a large group of founders, technical specialists, and makerspace community members to offer you a body of written materials designed to boil down a lot of our lessons learned and help you through the challenges ahead!
+Artisan’s Asylum has worked with Maker Media to share the knowledge of founders, technical specialists, and makerspace community members to offer you a body of written materials designed to boil down a lot of our lessons learned and help you through the challenges ahead!

 Start with these short pieces, written for the MAKE Blog: